 - Only employees of CED or certified contracted experts who need your personal data to perform their work have direct access to your data stored in CED’s systems.

 We delete the data after the retention period has expired in terms of the applicable rules of conduct and professional practice, or – in the absence of such rules – no later than five years after completion of the assignment, unless we are required by law to retain your data for a longer period or if longer retention is essential for the performance of our activities.

 Visitors to CED offices

 We will keep your contact details for a maximum of 6 months after your visit to our offices.
-We keep the camera images for a maximum of 4 weeks after your visit, unless we are required by law to keep your data for a longer period of time or if longer storage is essential for our operations.
+We keep the camera images for a maximum of 4 weeks, unless we are required by law to keep data for a longer period of time or if longer storage is essential for our operations.

 Do I have to provide personal data to CED?

-- The processing of personal data is necessary to enable you to use our services as, without these data, we would not be able to properly provide our products and/or services.
+- The processing of personal data is necessary to allow us to provide our services to our clients.
+Without these data, we would not be able to properly provide our products and/or services.

 Visitors to CED offices